Migreeni ja purentalihakset – yhteys, oireet ja helpotus

 Migraine and Masseter Muscles – Connection, Symptoms, and Relief

-Bruxism and clenching of the jaw muscles
+Bruxism and jaw muscle clenching

 The role of stress